Karl Aegerter

 Karl Aegerter (16 March 1888 – 12 May 1969) was a prolific Swiss painter, draftsman, etcher, muralist, illustrator, designer and sculptor.
 Now in numerous private and public collections, Aegerter's works are often likened to those of Edvard Munch.

 Childhood

-Karl Aegerter was born the third child of a farming family originally from Bern.
-Karl lost his mother at an early age and his family migrated to the Basel area.
-Living under extreme economic hardship, the Aegerter family suffered further loss when the farmland they worked on flooded and their possessions almost entirely lost.

 At the age of seven, young Karl was given up as a “Verdingbub” (foster child), a common practice in an impoverished Switzerland at the time, as struggling farmers gave up their children to urban foster families for a given period of time.
 During this time, Karl's older brother and role model, August Samuel Aegerter (Basel 17 October 1878 Basel – I June 1971, Basel), established himself in Basel as an artist, inspiring the young Karl.

 Studies and influence

 During his basic schooling, Aegerter worked in factories and construction sites before beginning an apprenticeship as a decorative painter in the 'Fabriken und auf den Bau'.
 At the age of 27, having saved enough money, Aegerter left Basel to begin his studies in Munich, walking the 400-kilometer distance from Basel to Munich, where he enrolled to study drawing in the private art academy run by Heinrich Knirr.
 The Knirr Academy is also known for having schooled other Swiss artists such as Paul Klee and Ernst Morgenthaler.
 From 1915 to 1919 he continued his studies at the Kunstakademie München, In 1924, Aegerter had to leave Munich for health reasons and moved to the Engadin.
 In 1926, he returned to Basel.